mitwelten/mitwelten-iot-hardware-poc/Arduino/PAXCounter/README.md

 8. Upload the code to the ESP32 and open a serial console
 9. The debug output will include the DEVEUI to set in the TTN console.

+## Configuration

+Replace `ESP32-Paxcounter/src/paxcounter.conf` with [paxcounter.conf](paxcounter.conf)

+In the file `ESP32-Paxcounter/platformio.ini`, set `debug_level = 0` to prevent a memory leak.

+Increase the version number in the file `ESP32-Paxcounter/platformio.ini`, clean, build and upload the code.

+## Notes